Skip to main content

 required

 Market name.
 Example value: BTC-USD.
 To get all supported markets, call /api/v1/markets endpoint.
+To subscribe to all markets, use the value ALL.

 subscriptions